VarunsaiAlaparthi/ChordIntersectionDetectionStructify/README.md

 ```

 ## Time Complexity
 Time Complexity to calculate the intersections: O(m^2 + n) where m is the count of unique identifiers or the number of chords which also equals n/2.
+But as we are use vectorization, it's more faster due to the inherent parallelization.